zhaobaoping/test/BUMO GO SDK guide.rst

 CheckStatus
 ~~~~~~~~~~~~

-The ``checkStatus`` interface is used to check if the local node block is synchronized.
+The ``CheckStatus`` interface is used to check if the local node block is synchronized.

 The method to call this interface is as follows: